Constructing Qudits from Infinite Dimensional Oscillators by Coupling to Qubits: Introduction

 In contrast to the infinite dimensions of oscillators, quantum computation often relies on a closed \emph{finite} dimensional Hilbert space to represent quantum states and perform unitary operations on these states such that they remain inside the computational space \cite{nielsen2010quantum}.
 By truncating the oscillator to a low energy subspace and performing computation inside this finite dimensional subspace, the unphysical requirement to the amount of control resources can be alleviated.
 It is both satisfying and somewhat surprising that the most elegant way to truncate an oscillator is to couple it to a qubit (a two-level system), the simplest primitive of quantum computation.
-There are different ways to couple a qubit to an oscillator, and one of the most common couplings is described by the Jaynes-Cummings (JC) interaction \cite{shore1993jaynes} due to its broad applicability.
+The conversions between continuous-variable \cite{braunstein2005quantum} and discrete-variable states enabled by the qubit+oscillator systems have spurred many important developments in the field.
+On the one hand, such qubit+oscillator systems have been used to realize various quantum error-correcting codes by encoding finite dimensional qubits into continuous-variable bosonic modes, including the GKP code \cite{pirandola2006continuous,motes2017encoding,fluhmann2019encoding}, the binomial code \cite{michael2016new}, and the cat code \cite{ofek2016extending}.
+On the other hand, it has been shown that continuous-variable states can be transferred into multi-qubit states using primitive operations common to trapped ion systems \cite{hastrup2021universal}.